samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

 *   **Zero Dependencies:** No Nuget packages, no external libraries.
 Just pure .NET Framework code.
 The PDF and XLSX writers are built from the ground up.
 *   **Unified Codebase:** A single drawing logic (`DrawContent`) defines the report's appearance.
 No need to write separate code for PDF, Excel, and printing!
 *   **Shared Page Setup:** Page settings (margins, orientation, paper size) from a single `PageSetupDialog` are respected by all export formats.
-*   **PDF/A-1a Compliant PDF:** The generated PDF is a valid PDF/A-1a file, suitable for long-term archiving.
+*   **PDF/A-1a Compliant Output:** The generated PDF is **designed to be** PDF/A-1a compliant, suitable for long-term archiving.
 It achieves this by manually building the document structure, embedding fonts, and including required metadata.
 *   **Native XLSX Output:** The generated Excel file is a native Office Open XML (`.xlsx`) document, so it opens without "Compatibility Mode" warnings.

 ## 📸 Screenshots